Eye Protection with Lutein, Zeaxanthin, Bilberry and Taurine, for overall vision health.

 - Lutein is a fat-soluble antioxidant, so it is best to take it with a meal that includes some fatty foods to increase its absorption.

 Research shows that lutein dosing for about 18 days is needed to reach steady levels in the body.
-Optimum eye health also requires antioxidants like vitamin A, vitamin E, zinc, and selenium (all found in Sam's Advanced Antioxidant).
+Optimum eye health also requires antioxidants like vitamin A, vitamin E, zinc, and selenium.

 I just started back on the eye vitamins and have missed them.
 They include ingredient that are not in other eye protection vitamins.